Upgrading to a Newer Version

 Introductory Remarks

-If the current Dr.Web for Linux version was installed from the repository, an upgrade requires updating program packages from the repository.
+If the current Dr.Web Security Space version was installed from the repository, an upgrade requires updating program packages from the repository.

-If the current Dr.Web for Linux version was installed from the universal package, then to upgrade the product, you need to install another universal package that contains a newer version.
+If the current Dr.Web Security Space version was installed from the universal package, to upgrade the product, you need to install another universal package that contains a newer version.

-To identify how the product version was installed, check whether the Dr.Web for Linux executable directory contains remove.sh program uninstallation script.
-If so, the current version was installed from the universal package; otherwise it was installed from the repository.
+To identify how the version of Dr.Web Security Space was installed, check whether the Dr.Web Security Space executable directory contains uninst.sh program uninstallation script.
+If so, the current version of Dr.Web Security Space was installed from the universal package; otherwise it was installed from the repository.

-If you cannot update the product the way you installed it initially, uninstall your current version of Dr.Web for Linux, and then install a new version using any convenient method.
-Installation and uninstallation procedures for previous Dr.Web for Linux versions are the same as installation and uninstallation described in the current manual for version 11.1.
-For additional information, see User manual for your current version of Dr.Web for Linux.
+If you cannot update Dr.Web Security Space the same way you installed it initially, uninstall your current version, and then install a new version using any convenient method.
+Installation and uninstallation procedures for previous versions of Dr.Web Security Space are the same as installation and uninstallation methods described in the current manual.
+For additional information, refer to the User manual for your current version of Dr.Web Security Space.

-Note that upgrade of Dr.Web for Linux from version 6.0.2 to version 11.1 can be performed only by uninstalling the outdated Dr.Web for Linux and installing the version 11.1.
+Upgrading of Dr.Web Security Space from version 6.0.2 and earlier to a newer version can be performed only by uninstalling the outdated version of Dr.Web Security Space and installing the newer version.

-If the current version of Dr.Web for Linux is operating in the centralized protection mode, it is recommended that you record the address of the centralized protection server.
-For example, to determine the address to which Dr.Web for Linux of the version higher than 6.0.2, you can use the following command:
+If the version of Dr.Web Security Space to be updated is controlled by a centralized protection server, it is recommended that you save the address of this server.
+For example, to determine the address of the centralized protection server to which Dr.Web Security Space of the version later than 6.0.2 is connected, use the following command:

 $ drweb-ctl appinfo